Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceRoads & Vehicles.
 In addition, it is included in the U.S. Route 66 series list.
 A significant historical year for this entry is 2000.

 Location.
 35° 31.704′ N, 108° 44.526′ W. Marker is in Gallup, New Mexico, in McKinley County.
-Marker is on New Mexico Route 118 west of South 1st Street, on the right when traveling west.
+It is on New Mexico Route 118 west of South 1st Street, on the right when traveling west.
 Marker is in front of the Chamber of Commerce/Visitors Center building.
 Touch for map.
-Marker is at or near this postal address: 106 US Rte 66, Gallup NM 87301, United States of America.
+Marker is at or near this postal address: 106 U.S Rte 66, Gallup NM 87301, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hoist (here, next to this marker); Coal Car (a few steps from this marker); Balloon Rally (within shouting distance of this marker); Main Street USA
+At least 8 other markers are within walking distance of this marker: Hoist (here, next to this marker); Coal Car (a few steps from this marker); Balloon Rally (within shouting distance of this marker); Main Street USA

 Gallup's Neon Marker image.
 Click for full size.